LargeNFT/large-nft/README.md

 ### Start Large Library Sync

+TODO: This command currently needs to be set up manually so this can't be run easily yet.

 Note the -- before passing options.
 ```console
 npm run sync-library --  --env dev --alchemy <API key>